Skip to main content

 Faculty

 The faculty of the University of Washington Master of Arts in Applied Child & Adolescent Psychology: Prevention & Treatment program include nationally recognized experts in the field of child psychology.
-They are affiliated with the UW Department of Psychology, the Department of Psychiatry and Behavioral Sciences and the Center for Child & Family Well-Being.
+Faculty leadership are affiliated with the UW Department of Psychology, the UW Department of Psychiatry and Behavioral Sciences and the Center for Child & Family Well-Being at the UW.

 Faculty Leadership